Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 - Hook folded end over a secured screw

-- Remove wire from screw
+- Remove the wire from the screw

 - Cut both ends of the twisted wire handle

-- Add to your basket, bucket or project of choice
+- Add to your basket, bucket, or project of choice

-Now that you know how to make a pretty wire handle for your project, it’s time to see how I finished off my loaf pan planter.
+Now that you know how to make a pretty wire handle for your project, it’s time to see how I finished my loaf pan planter.

 The loaf pan was covered with Buttermilk Paint from Heirloom Traditions.
 I used a chip brush .